deadManAlive/rtsystem/README.md

 # Self-Service Train Ticketing System
 A console C program that simulates train ticketing system.
-Language is Indonesian.
+Divided into two main parts: ordering mechaincs and simulation mechanics.
+Ordering mechanics handle implementation of order as a struct to write, read, and process further.
+Simulation mechanics provide randomization to seating and schedule.
+Program language is Indonesian.
 ## How To Build
 Download repository as ZIP or clone with Git.
 * using cmake